-It was a sunny weekend during the Cherry Blossom festival, so were not the only ones there - when we arrived, there was a huge queue to visit the castle.
+It was a sunny weekend during the Cherry Blossom festival, so we certainly weren't the only ones there!
+When we arrived, there was a huge queue to visit the castle.
 It had us worried, but fortunately it didn't take as long as we would have thought.
 Unfortunately, the reason the line didn't take that long is because they rush everyone through the castle quite quickly, so we left it feeling somewhat unsatisfied.

 On the plus side, there happened to be a really cool Cherry Blossom festival happening on the grounds, so we watched an assortment of entertainment, listened to traditional Japanese music and, most importantly, sampled some fresh local Sakes :)

 While hanging out in the crowd, enjoying our sake, we were approached by a young Japanese couple who asked us if we like fish (or something like that).
 It felt like a rather bizarre encounter and a very random question, so we muddled through trying to figure out if we were actually understanding their question correctly.
 Eventually we kinda politely responded "well.. yeah, we eat fish".

 They looked at each other with delight and giggled.
 The guy walked off toward the food booths while the girl stayed to chat with us.
 When he returned, he was holding a big round meat lollipop that he had purchased, and he promptly handed it over for us to try.. meanwhile they both stared and smiled at us curiously.

 ...the strangest things run through your head in these situations - we simply couldn't make sense of what was going on!

 We looked at each other in confusion, but politely tried the fishy meat stick as they eagerly observed our reaction and asked us, "Do you like it???".

 "Yes... it's good", we replied.
 Again, they looked at each other and simultaneously laughed in delight.

 Ok, the suspense was killing us. "...but.. why?", we asked them in confusion.